awsdocs/aws-systems-manager-user-guide/doc_source/override-list-scenario.md

 1. In the default patch baseline, ensure that only `Security` updates are specified\.

 1. Create a maintenance window that runs `AWS-RunPatchBaseline` or `AWS-RunPatchBaselineAssociation` each week\.
-Do not specify an override list\.
+Don't specify an override list\.

 1. Create an override list of the patches of all types that you want to apply on a monthly basis and store it in an Amazon Simple Storage Service \(Amazon S3\) bucket\.